edbentley/GitHub-commit-issue-number/README.md

   ```
   git ticket 42
   ```
   When you next commit, the issue number will be added to the first line of your commit message.
+If you commit without a message the ticket number can be edited in the text editor.

 - Show ticket number for current branch:
   ```